ucan-wg/awake/README.md

     ├─────────────────────────►│
     ⋮                          ⋮
 ```

-At this stage, the Provider has been validated, but the Requestor is still untrusted.
-The Requestor now MUST provide their actual DID over the secure channel, and MUST prove that they are a trusted party rather than a PITM, eavesdropper, or phisher.
-This is accomplished in a single message.

 The Requestor MUST provide the proof of authorization set by the Provider payload in [§3.3.2](#332-validation-ucan).
 The RECOMMENDED authorization methods are PIN validation (`pin`) and UCAN (`ucan`).
 Note that if the Requestor does not know how to respond to fulfill an authorization method, the AWAKE connection MUST fail with an [`unknown-challenge` message](#62-unknown-challenge-error).